Security

 Frequently Asked Questions

 Yes.
-Vantage has outsourced pentetration tests to a third party that regularly performs these tests.
+Vantage has outsourced penetration tests to a third party that regularly performs these tests.

-Does Vantage hold any security certifications such as SOC2, ISO27001?
+Does Vantage hold any security certifications, such as SOC 2 or ISO 27001?

-Vantage receives reports through an email address of security [at] vantage.sh.
+Vantage receives reports via security@vantage.sh.
 We review every single report that we receive.
-We do not have a formal bug bounty program but we do have a process and set of policies and standards we adhere to to process security requests.
+We do not have a formal bug bounty program, but we do have a process as well as a set of policies and standards we follow to process security requests.

 Does Vantage support 2FA, SSO, or any defensive options?

 All data is encrypted in transit and at rest.
-Only a subset of senior employees have access to data on the Vantage side.
-Who on the Vantage team has access to customer data is regularly reviewed and revised by the team.
+Only a subset of senior employees has access to data on the Vantage side.
+We regularly review and revise the list of individuals on the Vantage team with access to customer data.

-Do you have a list of third parties that Vantage uses and explains what each third party is allowed to access and its purpose?
+Do you have a list of third parties Vantage uses that explains what each third party is allowed to access and its purpose?

-We use a subset of third parties largely for analytics, support and payment processing.
-There is no PII sent to third parties and no cost data is shared with third parties.
-A list of third parties is listed below:
+We use a subset of third parties, largely for analytics, support, and payment processing.
+There is no PII sent to third parties, and no cost data is shared with third parties.
+A list of third parties is provided below:

 Do you have a security contact person in case of breaches?

-A team responds to messages at security [at] vantage.sh.
-Upon request a security employee can be temporarily assigned to your account as well.
+A team responds to messages at security@vantage.sh.
+Upon request, a security employee can be temporarily assigned to your account as well.

-In terms of logging, Do you log access activities of Vantage’s employees who access to the data?
+Do you log access activities of Vantage’s employees who have access to the data?

 Yes.